gokul1730/AI-ML_PROJECT_Email_Thread_Summarization/README.md

 # AI-ML_PROJECT_Email_Thread_Summarization

-To run this project follow the steps that are mentioned in "Installation and Setup Instructions"
+To run this project follow the steps that are mentioned in "Installation and Setup Instructions.pdf" file